SenseLogic/VISTA/README.md

 *   Light : just wraps and extends native types
 *   Modular : allows to include only what is needed
 *   Compact : uses simple but efficient algorithms
-*   Direct : is designed to be used without bundler
+*   Direct : can be used immediately without bundler

 ## Features